ZakStar17/ash-examples/README.md

 # Instance creation

-This example covers creating an instance, with or without validation layers enabled.
+This example covers creating an instance and passing a list of instance extensions and layers.
+This also includes creating a Debug Messenger which can pass down messages from validation layers when they are enabled.

+This example uses ash version `0.38`.

 You can run this example with: